zeek/zeek/scripts/base/bif/event.bif.zeek.rst

 :zeek:id:`profiling_update`: :zeek:type:`event`                                                        Generated each time Zeek's internal profiling log is updated.
 :zeek:id:`protocol_confirmation`: :zeek:type:`event`                                                   Generated when a protocol analyzer confirms that a connection is indeed
                                                                                                        using that protocol.
+:zeek:id:`protocol_late_match`: :zeek:type:`event`                                                     Generated if a DPD signature matched but the DPD buffer is already exhausted
+                                                                                                       and thus the analyzer could not be attached.
 :zeek:id:`protocol_violation`: :zeek:type:`event`                                                      Generated when a protocol analyzer determines that a connection it is parsing
                                                                                                        is not conforming to the protocol it expects.
 :zeek:id:`raw_packet`: :zeek:type:`event`                                                              Generated for every packet Zeek sees that have a valid link-layer header.